sonictheprogrammer/docker-more-code/README.md

 myself. ofcourse! let me show you how it works.
-JS KOTLIN AND TS are for servers to run for it. sass and CSS is a joke. nothing is working in the joke file. java also have jokes but only 1. the rest of java files are not jokes but also it's not gonna be working in here because my java codes are unsupported
+JS KOTLIN AND TS are for servers to run for it. sass and CSS is a joke. nothing is working in the joke file. java also have jokes but only 1. the rest of java files are not jokes but also it's not gonna be working in here because my java codes are unsupported.
 HTML is useless for the code to run it. but it's only for running stuff too. dockerfile is for the containers of it to run but there nothing more to tell about. goodbye!
 ## Thanks for Reading This File Lol.